iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 .. code-block:: python

   test_names = ['cyclic', 'sinusoid', 'constant', 'linearSweep', 'chronoamp', 'multiStep']

+where each string in the list is name of the voltammetric test which can be run on the device.

 ************************************
 Getting voltammetric test parameters
 ************************************

-The parameter values used for a particular voltammetric test are stored in teensy 3.2 on the potentiostat shield.
+The current parameter values used for a particular voltammetric test are stored in memory on the potentiostat.
 You can retrieve the current values for these parameters from the device using the :meth:`~potentiostat.Potentiostat.get_param` method.

-For example, to get the current parameter values for the *linearSweep* test you would do the following
+For example, you can  get the current parameter values for the *linearSweep* test using the following command

 .. code-block:: python